openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-environment-setup.rst

       It is also possible to specify the choices on the command line for a completely non-interactive initialization.

-      :term:`Generic Configuration` files are stored in :term:`registries
+      :term:`Configuration Template` files are stored in :term:`registries
       <Registry>`, and can be listed with the :ref:`ref-bbsetup-command-list`
       command.

-      :term:`Generic Configuration` files must end with the ``.conf.json`` suffix for ``bitbake-setup`` to locate them.
+      :term:`Configuration Template` files must end with the ``.conf.json`` suffix for ``bitbake-setup`` to locate them.

       .. note::

-         The default :term:`Generic Configurations <Generic Configuration>` are located in the BitBake repository in a local registry. the ``default-registry/`` directory.
+         The default :term:`Configuration Templates <Configuration Template>` are located in the BitBake repository in a local registry. the ``default-registry/`` directory.
 This can be modified with the :ref:`ref-bbsetup-setting-registry` setting.

       :ref:`ref-bbsetup-command-status` will tell if a :term:`Setup`
-      is in sync with the :term:`Generic Configuration` it was constructed from (typically: layer updates).
+      is in sync with the :term:`Configuration Template` it was constructed from (typically: layer updates).

       :ref:`ref-bbsetup-command-update` will bring a :term:`Setup`
-      in sync with its :term:`Generic Configuration`.
+      in sync with its :term:`Configuration Template`.

-   :term:`Specific Configuration`
+   :term:`Configuration Instance`
-      The :term:`Specific Configuration` is stored in the ``config/`` directory in a :term:`Setup`.
-It embeds the :term:`Generic Configuration` and the choices made during the initialization.
+      The :term:`Configuration Instance` is stored in the ``config/`` directory in a :term:`Setup`.
+It embeds the :term:`Configuration Template` and the choices made during the initialization.

-      It is also a Git repository, that contains a history of the specific configuration and updates made to it via :ref:`ref-bbsetup-command-update`.
+      It is also a Git repository, that contains a history of the configuration instance and updates made to it via :ref:`ref-bbsetup-command-update`.

    :term:`Registry`
-      A configuration registry is a place where one or more :term:`Generic Configurations <Generic Configuration>` are stored.
+      A configuration registry is a place where one or more :term:`Configuration Templates <Configuration Template>` are stored.

-      The directory structure of the registry can be any: ``bitbake-setup`` recursively find files ending with ``.conf.json`` and consider it a :term:`Generic Configuration`.
+      The directory structure of the registry can be any: ``bitbake-setup`` recursively find files ending with ``.conf.json`` and consider it a :term:`Configuration Template`.

       The registry location is configured through the :ref:`ref-bbsetup-setting-registry` setting.
 This location can be the URL to